Semaglutide side effects and how to manage them

 What are the side effects of semaglutide?

-The most common side effects of semaglutide in adults include the following:
+The most common side effects of semaglutide in adults include:

 • Nausea